CSC207-UofT/course-project-uwutever/reports/phase2/progress_report.md

 2. <https://github.com/CSC207-UofT/course-project-uwutever/pull/24>

-In this PR, I intergrate the front end with the backend.
+In this PR, I add visualizations algorithm intergration with backend for the regex.

 `HanruiJerryFan`: